NVIDIA/nim-anywhere/README.md

     Key](.static/929e8801e7993066fa837f6f7e0293694006bc96.png)

-3. Enter any value as the Key name, an expiration of 12 months is fine, and select all four services.
+3. Enter any value as the Key name, an expiration of 12 months is fine, and select all the services.
 Press *Generate Personal Key* when you are finished.

     ![Personal Key